ShinyRice/citpass/README.md

 pass needs Bash, and Bash *is* bloat, to me and to other people.
 As this is written in C, obviously this doesn't depend on a particular shell.

-- I honestly don't think that a password manager needs to manage any sort of synchronization between computers.
+- I honestly don't think that a password manager needs to manage any sort of synchronization between systems.
 Even if said synchronization is mostly delegated to a separate program, as many things in pass are.
 Well, folders *do* lend themselves to synchronizing with git, but in citpass' case, having a git repo for a single file/folder with one file doesn't make a lot of sense.

+About the first point, I know that is covered by [pass-tomb](https://github.com/roddhjav/pass-tomb), but that is not exactly default behaviour, it requires another separate program (which looks promising actually), and the cherry on top is that it requires systemd.
+Since I've already said Bash is bloat, I believe you can guess correctly what's my opinion on systemd, so let's not get into that.

-About that last point, yes, I'm aware there's spm, written in POSIX shell.
+About the second point, I'm aware there's spm, written in POSIX shell.
 Its design is, however, flawed in the same way I described in the first point.

 My reasons to start writing my own password manager are feeble, I'll admit that much.
 I can just work around what I percieve to be wrong with these.
 But, I wanted to practice writing a program,